Shwam/darknet-server/README.md

 ## Requirements
 - `docker`
 - `docker-compose`
-- `nvidia-docker`, if you want to take advantage of the gpu
+- `nvidia-container-toolkit`, if you want to take advantage of the gpu
 - `python3`, if you want to use the sample client -- else you can write your own client in whatever language

 ## Running